Show/hide contentOpenClose All

 1. possess a detailed knowledge of the history of the Classical Greek world, c.
 480-323BC.

-2. be able to critically analyse ancient and modern sources pertaining to the study of this period.
+2. be able to synthesise, analyse, and critically evaluate ancient and modern sources used to study this period.

 These include topics such as: